dmarnerides/pydlt/docs/source/quickstart/workflow.rst

 Dispatching
 ------------------------

-Use :ref:`dispatch-doc` from the command line to create a self contained experiment in a directory.
+:ref:`dispatch-doc` can be used from the command line to create a self contained experiment in a directory.
 Useful for saving snapshots of code that is likely to change.